RyanCPeters/nikola_libcst_example/README.md

    * `doit demo_call_examples` will display examples of calling the demo tasks from various contexts.

-Checking against actual site structure:
+Checking against actual site structure
 ---
 If you would like to run this example on a fully defined Nikola site, the easiest approach would be to copy your own example site folder into `/nikola_libcst_example` (the root folder for this repo) then call `programmatic_demo -t <your preferred theme>`